Music Meets Design

 Meet the Musicians

-Mei Ching Huang joined The Philadelphia Orchestra in January 2015.
+• Mei Ching Huang became a member of The Philadelphia Orchestra in January 2015.
 Previously, she was associate principal second violin of the San Diego Symphony and prior to that, a member of the New York Philharmonic and the Grant Park Orchestra in Chicago.
 A former student of Keng-Yuen Tseng at the Peabody Conservatory of Johns Hopkins University, Ms. Huang has won numerous awards and honors, including first prize in the Marbury Violin Competition, second prize in the National Symphony Orchestra Young Soloists Competition, a top prize in the Hellam Young Artists’ Competition, and a semi-finalist in the Michael Hill International Violin Competition in New Zealand.
 She is also the recipient of scholarships from such diverse organizations as the Leni Fe Bland Foundation, Peabody Career Development Grants, and the Taiwan Culture and Arts Foundation.
 Ms. Huang holds a graduate diploma and a master’s degree from The Juilliard School, where her principal teacher was Robert Mann.
 She is a recipient of a Dorothy Richard Starling Foundation scholarship, through which she continued graduate studies with Midori Goto at USC’s Thornton School of Music.
 Additionally, she has studied with David and Linda Cerone at Encore School for Strings.
-An avid chamber musician, Huang appears on the New York Philharmonic Ensembles chamber music series, Philadelphia Orchestra chamber series.
+An avid chamber musician, Huang appears on the New York Philharmonic Ensembles chamber music series and The Philadelphia Orchestra chamber series.
 She is also the founding member of the Voyage String Quartet, formed in 2009 in Taiwan, where the quartet has made appearances at national concert halls and various institutions.
 In addition, Huang also devotes her time to education and community access through music, such as Philadelphia International Music Festival and the music therapy program for the homeless, in collaboration with Temple University’s Arts and Quality of Life Research Center and Broad Street Ministry.
 In 2018, she joins the National Sun Yat-sen University in Taiwan as a visiting associate professor.